arvindrameshwar/arvindrameshwar.github.io/about.md

 1. V. Arvind Rameshwar and V. Lalitha, "**An analysis of RPA decoding of Reed-Muller codes over the BSC**," under review at the IEEE Transactions on Information Theory, May 2025. [[arXiv](https://arxiv.org/abs/2412.08129)]

-2. V. Arvind Rameshwar, Anshoo Tandon, Abhay Sharma, "**Optimal tree-based mechanisms for differentially private approximate CDFs**," under review at the IEEE Transactions on Information Theory, Jun.
+2. V. Arvind Rameshwar, Anshoo Tandon, Abhay Sharma, "**Optimal tree-based mechanisms for differentially private approximate CDFs**," to be submitted, Jun.
 2025. [[arXiv](https://arxiv.org/abs/2409.18573)]

-3. V. Arvind Rameshwar and Anshoo Tandon, "**On improving the composition privacy loss in differential privacy for fixed estimation error**," submitted. [[arXiv](https://arxiv.org/abs/2405.06261)]
+3. V. Arvind Rameshwar and Anshoo Tandon, "**On improving the composition privacy loss in differential privacy for fixed estimation error**," to be submitted. [[arXiv](https://arxiv.org/abs/2405.06261)]

 #### Published Works